pivotal/docs-tap/getting-started/customize-dev-portal-example.md

 11. Once all the packages have reconciled, the Tanzu Developer Portal pod should restart and your customized portal should take the place of the default one.

-> **Note**: you may need to hard refresh your Tanzu Developer Portal in your browser.
+> **Note**: you may need to clear cache in your browswer to see the updated Tanzu Developer Portal.
+Alternative approach is to hard refresh your Tanzu Developer Portal in your browser.
 In Chrome, right-click on the page to start `Inspect` mode, then right click on the refresh button.

 > **Note**: if the old Tanzu Developer Portal pod is not deleting, you will have to manually delete the old pod using the command `kubectl delete pod <pod-name> -n tap-gui`